algolia/instantsearch/README.md

 Built by [Algolia][algolia-website].

-This repository holds the code and documentation for the React InstantSearch project.
+This repository holds the code for the React InstantSearch project.

-Go to the [React InstantSearch documentation website][website] to learn how to use it.
+## Documentation

+There's a dedicated documentation available at <https://community.algolia.com/react-instantsearch/>.

 ## Installation